Raimo33/ft_transcendence/README.md

   - Always specify a `HEALTHCHECK`
   - Always include default configurations
   - Document open ports with `EXPOSE`
+  - Use full paths even if `WORKDIR` is set
   - Keep consistency between all Dockerfiles